- Hamilton County Office of Tourism & Economic Development

 Feathers and shells are the hottest accessories in Steinhatchee, where birds and scallops lure so many visitors.
 Keaton Beach’s public park and an observation tower at Hagen’s Cove provide a view to wading and shore fowl, and both locations invite scalloping.
 Wade right into the shallows from their shores, or hire a guide to show you the hot spots.
 Bring your snorkel, mask, fins, mesh bag and a diver's down flag; the required recreational saltwater fishing license is inexpensive and easy to obtain.
 Back at the docks, you can even hire help to clean your collection.
 The season typicallys runs from mid-summer to early September.
 Naturally, in a town just inland from the Gulf of Mexico where the Steinhatchee River flows, you'll find perfect places for North Central Florida fishing.

 Gradual hills, antebellum plantations and canopied roads lend Tallahassee its gentility.
 Drive the Miccosukee Canopy Road Greenway for a six-mile immersion before stopping at Goodwood Museum and Gardens.
 The plantation’s circa-1840 main house functions as a museum with original collections and furnishings.
 Old and new coexist downtown, where the current and former capitol buildings contrast their streamlined and domed styles.
 A cultural and historic district fans out from here.
-Take the walking tour or dally around Railroad Square Art Park, warehouses-turned-galleries, studios and shops.
-Museums and trendy restaurants offer a complement.
-Still, fall weekends are for tailgating.
-The state capital is home to Florida State and Florida A&M universities.
+Take a walking tour of Railroad Square Art Park, warehouses-turned-galleries, studios and shops.
+Just a short walk away, explore CollegeTown, a district on the edge of FSU's campus.
+Fall weekends are for tailgating; the state capital is home to Florida State and Florida A&M universities.

 You can fish, hunt and cycle here (there’s a trove of rivers and trail possibilities here) – or simply gorge yourself on blueberries.
 In season, acres of farms will give you your fill.
 The u-pick season begins the last Saturday of May in advance of June’s annual blueberry festival, where the title fruit stars in a bake-off and pancake breakfast.
 Children’s activities, arts and crafts and an adult and children's talent contest add to the fun.
 The town’s Scott Blueberry Farm offers eight acres and nine varieties of blues.